-Investing in mutual funds and stocks is not complicated if you understand a few basic principles of investing.
+Investing in mutual funds and stocks is not complicated if you understand a few basic principles of investing. in fact, you can even use a robo-advisor to do the investing work for you.
 The more you educate yourself about investing, the less money you will lose, and the more you’ll make over the long run.
 Believe me, I know this from experience!

 Here are a few of my top investing articles to check out: